-Diabetes self-management training, diabetic services and supplies (continued)

-non-customized removable inserts provided with such shoes).
+Convisions that and conversed for your Services that are covered for you What you must pay when you get these services ~ Diabetes self-management training, diabetic services and supplies (continued) non-customized removable inserts provided with such shoes).
 Coverage includes fitting.

-- Diabetes self-management training is covered under certain conditions. - All medically necessary DME covered by Original Medicare is covered under our plan.
+Diabetes self-management training is covered under certain conditions.
+20% coinsurance for drugs administered through infusion pumps or other DME equipment.
+All medically necessary DME covered by Original Medicare is covered under our plan.
 Coverage of DME items and supplies may require coordination by Florida Blue Medicare or our contracted DME provider.
-Contact Member Services (phone numbers are printed on the back cover of this booklet) for additional information. - Florida Blue Medicare covers needles, syringes or Insulin for self-injection as part of your pharmacy benefit (Medicare Part D).
-You can get these items from your local network retail pharmacy or through one of our mail-order pharmacies.
-Your cost share is based on the approved tier placement of the product on the drug list (Formulary) for the plan year. - Florida Blue Medicare covers glucose meters, lancets, insulin for use in a pump, and test strips as part of your medical benefit (Medicare Part B). - Insulin for pump use may be obtained from a Florida Blue Medicare contracted retail pharmacy or through our participating DME network. - Lifescan (OneTouch®) glucose meters and test strips may be obtained from a Florida Blue Medicare contracted retail pharmacy. - Lifescan (OneTouch®) as well as other brands of glucose meters and test strips can also be obtained through our participating DME network.
+Contact Member Services (phone numbers are printed on the back cover of this booklet) for Out-of-Network 45% of the Medicare-allowed amount for diabetes self-management training. additional information.
+Florida Blue Medicare covers needles, syringes or Insulin for self-injection as part of your pharmacy benefit (Medicare Part D).
+You can get these items from your local network 45% of the Medicare-allowed amount for for diabetic services and supplies. retail pharmacy or through one of our mail-order pharmacies .
+Your cost share is based on the approved tier placement of the product on the drug list (Formulary) for the 45% of the Medicare-allowed amount for diabetic therapeutic shoes and inserts. plan year.
+Florida Blue Medicare covers glucose meters, lancets, insulin for use in a pump, and test strips as part of your medical benefit (Medicare Part B).
+45% of the Medicare-allowed amount for drugs administered through infusion pumps or other DME equipment.
+Insulin for pump use may be obtained from a Florida Blue Medicare contracted retail pharmacy or through our participating DME network.
+See also the "Telehealth" section of this Benefits Chart.
+Lifescan (OneTouch®) glucose meters and test strips may be obtained from a Florida Blue Medicare contracted retail pharmacy.
+Lifescan (OneTouch®) as well as other brands of glucose meters and test strips can also be obtained through our See also the "Durable medical equipment (DME) and related supplies" section of this Benefits Chart. participating DME network.
 Coverage of medically necessary Continuous Glucose Monitors (CGMs) such as Freestyle Libre and Dexcom, and supplies may require prior authorization from Florida Blue Medicare.
+For cost-sharing applicable to insulin and syringes see Chapter 6.